wp-plugins/readymade-wordpress-importer-061/readme.txt

 == Changelog ==

+= 0.6.5 =
+* Better handling for file names with url-unfriendly characters

 = 0.6.4 =
 * Usage of ssl when doing global host name resolution (when finding where to fetch and attachment from)
 * Bug fix for issue when URLs wouldn't be rewritten for attachments without an extension

 = 0.6.3 =